Social Icons

 Directed by Brad Bird

-Tomorrowland is a visual show that can be very inviting.
-But the plot setting is all too mysterious and dragged for over an hour before you can fully grasp all that is before you.
+Tomorrowland is a visual show that can be very inviting, but the plot setting is all too mysterious and dragged out for over an hour before you can fully grasp what’s going on.

-The movie waste too much time building and arranging the building blocks that it forgot at times to carry the audience along.
+The movie wastes too much time building and arranging its foundation that it sometimes forgets to carry the audience along.

-With all this mystery being thrown in your face and robots being blown up with an impending doom ahead, you are sometimes playing catch up.
-The directing waste so much time telling us about something happening or has happened in Tomorrowland, that you get bored waiting to see it.
+With all the mystery thrown in your face, robots being blown up, and an impending doom ahead, you’re often left playing catch-up.
+The directing spends so much time telling us about something happening or that has happened in Tomorrowland that you get bored waiting to actually see it.

-The movie is a science fiction adventure film that I did enjoy.
-Disney’s hope of turning another of their rides like Pirates of the Caribbean into a movie franchise failed.
-Tomorrowland wasn’t financially profitable and was not well welcomed by audience and critics.
+That said, the movie is a science fiction adventure film that I did enjoy.
+Disney’s hope of turning another one of their rides, like Pirates of the Caribbean, into a movie franchise failed.
+Tomorrowland wasn’t financially profitable and wasn’t well-received by audiences or critics.

-The movie plot is as such, an adult Frank (George Clooney) is telling a tale of how he got into a place called Tomorrowland.
+The movie’s plot goes like this: an adult Frank (George Clooney) is telling a tale of how he ended up in a place called Tomorrowland.

-We see him as a little boy when a girl named Athena recruit young Frank by giving him a pin with a “T” on it.
-This pin allows Frank to get into a new world where science thrives and we see flying cars and everything you can imagine a scientific future could be.
+We see him as a little boy when a girl named Athena recruits young Frank by giving him a pin with a “T” on it.
+This pin allows Frank to enter a new world where science thrives, complete with flying cars and everything you’d imagine a futuristic society could have.

-Frank’s tale was interrupted by another young lady named Casey.
-Casey starts to give us a tale of how she got to meet Frank and it is that tale that we get to see most of the time.
+Frank’s tale is interrupted by another young lady named Casey.
+She starts to tell us how she met Frank, and it’s her story that we follow for most of the movie.

-When the battery of the pin runs out, she searches online for where she could get answers to the pin.
+When the pin’s battery runs out, she searches online for answers about it.

-Her search led her and us to meet some angry robots and we become aware that there is another side to this earth we are living in.
-Athena saved Casey from being killed by robots and took her to meet the adult Frank.
-This brought more robots to chase Frank and Casey, with Casey wondering why this is happening and what Frank did that caused him to be kicked out of Tomorrowland.
+Her search leads her—and us—to encounter some angry robots, and we become aware that there’s another side to the world we live in.
+Athena saves Casey from being killed by robots and takes her to meet the adult Frank.
+This brings more robots chasing after Frank and Casey, with Casey wondering why this is happening and what Frank did to get kicked out of Tomorrowland.

-The movie is as I said earlier is visually entertaining and all the fun that the movie could have given is packed in the visual masterpiece Disney carved.
+As I said earlier, the movie is visually entertaining, and all the fun it could have offered is packed into the visual masterpiece Disney created.

-I enjoyed the movie, and I can see why others may not have.
-I see this as one of those movies that is good enough to see at anytime, sad though that it takes too long to start being great.
+I enjoyed the movie, but I can see why others might not have.
+I see this as one of those films that’s good enough to watch anytime, though it’s a shame it takes so long to really get going.

 The Predator (2018)